MOACChain/chain3/README.md

 ## Updates

+* v1.0.1-alpha is available for testing.
+It has all VNODE methods and support some SCS methods.
+Please check the branch 1.x or the release page for download.
 * v0.1.22 Fixed a test in contracTest due to bignumber.js lib, update some dependence pull requests.
 * v0.1.21 Fixed the previous bug with lodash.
 * v0.1.20 Added admin and txpool RPC methods for VNODE, fixed signature error of zero to support microchain DAPP call functions.